 For those of you studios that are looking at offering group lessons or considering it or maybe currently offering group lessons, I think you’ll gain a lot of value from this interview with Daniel.
-Also, he’s doing a lot on on Facebook and blogging about marketing.
-He’s a bit of an of an SEO champion, knows his way around Google AdWords as well.
+Also, he’s doing a lot on on Facebook and blogging about marketing for music teachers.
+He’s a bit of an SEO champion, knows his way around Google AdWords as well.
 Just a general great marketing mind.

 How To Start a Group Music Lessons

 If your goal is to have a scalable music teaching business, a business that’s not limited by your time dedicated to teaching, but a music studio that can be limitless in terms of its growth potential.

 You have to offer group classes that are as good, if not better than private lessons, better in terms of value.
 If you can offer a group program that your customers perceive as high value, you’ve got a winner of a program.